Samagra-Development/Samagra-Website/src/pages/amritseries/saksham-phase-1.md

 title2: With 15 lakh students studying in 14,500 government schools of Haryana, making a school 'Saksham Vidyalaya' is a multi-faceted problem where building 'Political Salience' and 'System Capacity' were both equally important.
-title3: What was life like before 'Saksham' Phase 1?
+title3: What was life like before Saksham Education Phase 1?
 infographic1:
   - img: /img/sk_teacher.jpg
   - img: /img/sk_card1.jpg